elixir-marine/mmg-cluster-setup/README.md

 # mmg-cluster-setup

+(THIS DOCUMENTATION NEEDS TO BE UPDATED, the list of currently supported commands is shows when the tool is launched)

 Program tool for setting up Metapipe on openstack-based cPouta (pouta.csc.fi).
 Currently in development.

 Was tested on clean installation of Kubuntu 14.04/16.04, Ubuntu 12.04/14.04/16.04.